 Lack of transportation access can create a barrier for treatment and screening, with an estimated 3.6 million Americans missing or delaying non-emergency medical care each year because of transportation issues.
 Many people may not make appointments or take advantage of free health screenings due to not being able to get a ride.

-For all of these reasons, the Federal Transit Administration launched the Transit & Health Access Initiative to increase partnerships between health and transportation providers and show the positive financial benefit to such partnerships.
+For all of these reasons, the Federal Transit Administration launched the Transit & Health Access Initiative in 2016 to increase partnerships between health and transportation providers and show the positive financial benefit to such partnerships.

 The initiative’s goals are to:

 - Improve health outcomes

 In March 2015, FTA hosted a cross-agency summit to clarify the needs, identify the barriers and brainstorm solutions.
 Representatives from FTA, HHS, USDA and the Department of Veterans Affairs attended.

 The FAST Act authorized the pilot program for five years, starting in 2016, including a competitive pilot program for innovative coordinated access and mobility (Section 3006(b)) to help finance innovative projects for the transportation disadvantaged that improve the coordination of transportation services and non-emergency medical transportation (NEMT) services.
 The Access and Mobility Partnership grants fund projects that include:

 - projects that create or increase access to community

 View the FY2018 Access and Mobility Partnership Grants notice of funding.